rubyistokei/rubyistokei.github.io/README.md

 ## How to add a ruby hero?

 1. Obtain permissions from both of the rubyist and the photographer (if you are not of them).
-2. Create metadata for the rubyist under (data directory)[https://github.com/darashi/rubyistokei/tree/master/data].
+2. Create metadata for the rubyist under [data directory](https://github.com/darashi/rubyistokei/tree/master/data).
 3. Send pull request.

 ## Hits